StarterX4/minetest-realtest_mt5/README.md

 ### Bonfire

 To start a bonfire, you need something to ignite it.
 Connect two sticks in the crafting grid.
-You will get the "Sticks", a tool that can make a bonfire or furnace.
+You will get the fire starter, a tool that can make a bonfire or furnace.

 Now throw five sticks on the ground and use them two sticks.